JuanDavid13/B-Tree_Triangular_Coding/README.md

 --------------------

 The goal of this project is to implement a new algorithm for image compression.
-The compression will be based on binary-trees and the triangularization of the image.
+The compression will be based on binary-trees and the triangulation of the image.

 Reference: (https://www.graphicon.ru/html/1999/Image%20Compression/Ivanov_Kuzmin_%20Burtsev.pdf)